dionyziz/endofcodes/CONTRIBUTING.md

 We try to ensure that the quality of the code we merge is decent.
 Here are some things we look for:

-1. The change fixes a real problem, introduces a new feature, or usefully refactors existing code.
+1. The change fixes **a real problem**, introduces a new feature, or usefully refactors existing code.
 We look for the GitHub issue it corresponds to to see that it really does fix the problem, or at the spec to see that it really does build what we envisioned.